Skip to content

 Now we can save the first tag in the Google Tag Manager.

-After creating the first tag to load the INFOnline Measurement Manager script, we now need to create another tag to execute the configure and the pageview commands.
+After we created the first tag to load the INFOnline Measurement Manager (web) script, we now need to create another tag to execute the configure and the pageview command.

 1